Leandro Higo

 Leandro Higo (born January 19, 1989) is a Brazilian mixed martial artist who competes in the Bantamweight division of Bellator MMA.
 A professional competitor since 2006, he has also competed for Resurrection Fighting Alliance and Legacy Fighting Alliance.
-As of June 28, 2022, he is #7 in the Bellator Bantamweight Rankings.

 Mixed martial arts career

 Early career

 Higo made his Resurrection Fighting Alliance debut on August 21, 2015 vs. Terrion Ware at RFA 29, winning by rear-naked choke at the end of round 3.
 Following a first round victory over Melvin Blumer at RFA 32, he won the RFA Bantamweight title with a first round rear-naked choke victory against Joey Miolla at RFA 37.

 Higo made his debut with Legacy Fighting Alliance in the company's debut at LFA 1: Peterson vs. Higo, defeating Steven Peterson via unanimous decision to win the inaugural LFA Bantamweight Championship.

 The Ultimate Fighter Brazil

 Higo competed in the Bantamweight division on The Ultimate Fighter: Brazil 4.
 He defeated Maycon Silvan in the elimination round via first round arm-triangle choke, but was eliminated in the quarterfinals by Bruno Rodrigues Mesquita via first round rear-naked choke.
 After Giovanni Santos was forced to leave the season due to an infection, Higo reluctantly accepted to replace Santos to face Matheus Mattos in another quarterfinal bout.
 However, his rib injury sustained in the previous week's bout with Mesquita worsened and he was forced to withdraw.